The Mattachine Society Helped Lay the Groundwork for Queer Liberation

-It’s hard to imagine that only a few decades ago LGBT organizations were secret and furtive, and the threat of being discovered so serious members often feared for their lives.
+It’s hard to imagine that only a few decades ago LGBTQ organizations were secret and furtive, and the threat of being discovered was so serious that members often feared for their lives.
 It was in that environment that Harry Hay and some friends founded a radical new organization that transformed the face of LGBT liberation and ushered in many of the freedoms we enjoy today.
-It was called The Mattachine Society and we owe it a debt of unending gratitude.
+It was called The Mattachine Society, and we owe it a debt of unending gratitude.

 The roots of Mattachine lay with progressive and communist organizer Harry Hay in the late 1940s.
 Speaking with other politically forward-thinking gay men supporting progressive candidate Harry Wallace, he proposed forming a group euphemistically known as “Bachelors for Wallace.”
 That idea received support, through many still feared membership in any organization connected with queer issues — at the time, they could be evicted, arrested and even medically experimented upon for being gay.